medowic/setup-root-login/README.md

-# Setup Login via Root
+# Setup Login via Root (Ubuntu tested)

 This script will help you set up the login via the root-user.
+Use it immediately after installing the system or on a clean system.

 It is recommended to use on server machines.
 The root-user may conflict with the GNOME shell.